atlas-bi/Hub/docs/em/tasks.rst

 Query Parameters can be added.
 These will override what is set at the project level and will follow the same format.
 See :ref:`project_parameters`

+SQL Server queries will do a row count as the queries run and will log the current row count to the task log.

 FTP/SFTP/SMB
 ------------